 Before seeking out additional tutoring, be certain you are using all the resources available to you.
 Attend class, read the text, watch the videos, take notes, use the tutorial helps in the homework, put your cup on top of your monitor to request help from a tutor, and review each quiz before taking it again.
 If you are doing all these things and still are having difficulty, contact your professor immediately for additional help.
 Some students may benefit from one-on-one tutoring sessions.
 Talk with your instructor or the Coordinator of the Math Emporium to schedule weekly tutoring.

 As with any college level course, you are now expected to manage your time wisely and will be held responsible for your work or lack thereof.
 If you fall behind due to an illness or emergency, please contact your instructor as soon as possible.
 You may need to work extra hours on math until you catch up.
 By working in the Math Emporium, you will have tutors and faculty available to provide expert assistance.

-A student with a documented disability may contact the Office of Disability Academic Support (ODAS) in Green Hall 2668 to arrange for academic accommodations.
+A student with a documented disability may contact the Office of Disability Academic Support (ODAS) in Religion Hall 126 to arrange for academic accommodations.
 ODAS will notify your professor of the appropriate accommodations, which may be extended time on tests or a quiet environment.

 The Math Emporium maintains a “lost and found.”
 Items such as phones, calculators, and keys will be kept at the front desk.
 If you believe you have left an item at the Emporium you may come in during our scheduled hours or call us at (434)-592-5956 and inquire about the item.
 All items left after the last day of classes will be thrown away or donated to charity.